COURSE SYLLABUS

 The field school is designed to provide students with instruction in archaeological excavation, laboratory methods, database management, research design, and the prehistory of Peru.
 Students participate in the excavation, surface collection, and mapping of archaeological sites on the north coast of Peru and learn about the analysis of artifactual and organic remains.
 In addition to hands on training in field and laboratory methods, the field school includes workshops on the analysis of pottery, stone tools, organic remains, and total station transit mapping.
 Through talks, readings, and site tours, students also gain an understanding of the archaeology of Peru.

 The field school is part of the Moche Origins Project directed by Brian Billman, Jesus Briceno, and Jennifer Ringberg.
 The project goal is to examine how highland-coastal relationships, social stratification, and warfare influenced the development of the Southern Moche state.
-The project, which began in 1997, involves household and stratigraphic excavation, analysis of existing collections of human remains, ceramic sourcing, and environmental reconstruction.
+The project, which began in 1997, involves household and stratigraphic excavation, analysis of existing collections of human remains and grave goods, ceramic sourcing, and environmental reconstruction.
 Flourishing during the Early Intermediate period between AD 200-800, the Southern Moche state was a highly centralized, hierarchically organized political system in which leaders exercised considerable economic, military, and ideological power.
 Leaders of the state directed the construction of some of the largest public monuments in the Americas, led the conquest of neighboring valleys, and organized the production of finely crafted ceramics, textiles, and jewelry.
 Although clearly one of the largest and most complex prehistoric political systems to have developed in the Americas, the origins and socioeconomic structure of the Southern Moche state are poorly understood.

 At the completion of this course, students should be able to: